Cyclone pool fact sheet

 The cyclone pool operates Australia-wide but targets support to cyclone-prone areas, which are primarily located in northern Australia.

-Large insurers with Gross Written Premiums of $300 million or more must join the cyclone pool before 31 December 2023.
-Small insurers with Gross Written Premiums under $300 million have until 31 December 2024 to join the cyclone pool.
+Large insurers with Gross Written Premiums (GWP) of $300 million or more must join the cyclone pool before 31 December 2023.
+Small insurers with GWP under $300 million have until 31 December 2024 to join the cyclone pool.

-Insurers should assess their portfolios to see if they meet premium volume thresholds dictating if and when they must join the pool.
-The thresholds and dates for joining the pool are listed below.
+Insurers should assess their portfolios to see if they meet premium volume thresholds dictating if and when they must join the cyclone pool.

 Risks covered by the cyclone pool